uchuuio/disbott-radio/Readme.md

 # Disbott Radio

-## A quick MVP for adding a radio (Youtube Streamer) to your discord server.
+## A quick MVP for adding a radio (Youtube/LocalFile Streamer) to your discord server.

 ### Setup